Prahlada (scientist): Awards and recognitions

 Prahlada is a fellow of several Indian institutions and professional bodies such as Andhra Pradesh Academy of Sciences, Indian National Academy of Engineering, Institution of Engineers, Society for Shock Wave Research of India, Astronautical Society of India, Systems Society of India, Institution of Electronics and Telecommunication Engineers and Aeronautical Society of India.
 He was conferred the doctoral degree (honoris causa) by Sri Venkateswara University in 2006 and by the Jawaharlal Nehru Technological University, Anantapur in 2012.
 He is a recipient of awards and honours such as DRDO Scientist of the Year, HMA – Member of the Year, IISc Distinguished Alumnus Award, Sivananda Eminent Citizen Award and Hyderabad Management Association Life Time Achievement Award.
 He has also received National Aeronautical Prize, 2008 DRDO Award and Eminent Engineers Award.
-The Government of India awarded him Padma Shri in 2015.